ReubenReny03/Class_Automationn/README.md

 # Class_Automationn
-A simple script to automate classes, the base code will be for karunya insitute but you can watch my yt video (tyring to upload asap) and  do changes so that it can work for your school /collage .
+A simple script to automate classes, the base code will be for Karunya insitute but you can watch my yt video (tyring to upload asap) and  do changes so that it can work for your school /collage .
 # pri-required :
 pyautogui  --> pip install pyautogui
 schedule   --> pip install schedule